Nike-Inc/lambda-router/README.md

         callback(null, createResponse(error.statusCode || 500, JSON.stringify(result)))
       })

-You must provide a logger to the router.
+You must provide a logger to the router, and the router must have a `debug(message)` method.
 Otherwise, the router will be silent.